-This article is a part of East-West Gateway’s (EWG) Where We Stand series, which ranks St. Louis among the 50 most populous U.S. metropolitan areas (referred to as the peer regions) on topics of regional importance.
+This article is a part of a monthly feature highlighting East-West Gateway’s Where We Stand series, which ranks St. Louis among the 50 most populous U.S. metropolitan areas (referred to as the peer regions) on topics of regional importance.

 In 2017, the St. Louis region recorded the highest percentage of firearm homicides among the peer regions with 348 (91.3 percent) of 381 murders committed by someone using a firearm.
 For the United States, the proportion was 74.5 percent.